Have you heard of S.U.R.F.?

 These are helpful skills that lead to more productive conversations.
 They can be a powerful way to help you and your child move forward.

-When talking to your child, the conversation will be more productive if your child does not get defensive, even though they may not agree with everything you’ve discussed.
+When talking to your child, the conversation will be more productive if they don’t get defensive, even if they don’t agree with everything you’ve discussed.

 Let’s break S.U.R.F. down so that you have a better understanding of what it means.